SU-SWS/stanford_media/README.md

 browsers above, upon submission of the form, a media entity will be generated automatically.
 This allows for reusable media entities in other areas of the site, such as in the WYSIWYG.

+### Media Duplicate Validation
+To try to reduce the amount of duplicate images, the media duplicate validation will compare newly uploaded images and documents and compare them to existing items.
+If an item is similar enough, the user will be presented with the options to use an existing item, or continue to add the new item.
+Additional duplication plugins can be added when necessary.

 Installation
 ---